 Lens hoods also do a lot to protect your front element, but if you’re on a smaller camera like a Fujifilm X100V your front element will be exposed.
 If you bump your camera into a door handle and don’t have a front UV filter installed, it could destroy your front element.

 3. Keep Your Lens Clean

 Here is an example.
 I was shooting the Santa Monica pier one night when the waves were about three to four feet.
-It was throwing up a salty mist that would collect on my dslr and my lens creating a sticky film.
+It was throwing up a salty mist that would collect on my camera and my lens creating a sticky film.
 When I tried to wipe this film off it would smear everywhere.
-Then it gets on your micro fiber cloth and you have to keep using clean cloths to try to get it off, in my case the inside of my shirt.
+Then it gets on your microfiber cloth and you have to keep using clean cloths to try to get it off, in my case the inside of my shirt.

-3 Reasons Not To Use UV Filters
+Three Reasons Not To Use UV Filters

 1. They Can Increase Flaring

-This is especially true if the filter isn’t coated very well.
+Again, this is especially true if the filter isn’t coated very well.
 If you get a UV filter make sure you get one that is multi-coated.
 This helps get rid of the flair and reflection.

 There is an interesting article I read on lenses and coatings.
 You should check it out at CanonRumors All About Lens Coatings if you want to know more.